Repentance in Christianity

+Repentance (a term related to μετάνοια), in Christianity, refers to being sorrowful for having committed sin and then turning away from sin toward a life of holiness.

-Repentance is a stage in Christian salvation where the believer acknowledges and turns away from sin.
-As a distinct stage in the ordo salutis its position is disputed, with some theological traditions arguing it occurs prior to faith and the Reformed theological tradition arguing it occurs after faith.
-In Catholic theology, Lutheran theology, Orthodox theology and Anglican theology, repentance plays a key role in Confession and Absolution.
+In certain Christian traditions, such as Catholic theology, Lutheran theology, Orthodox theology and Anglican theology, repentance plays a key role in confession and absolution.
+It can specifically refer to a stage in Christian salvation in which an individual gains awareness of God's standard, acknowledges their past or present wrongdoings, and deliberately turns away from sin toward God; its numeration as a stage in the ordo salutis varies with the Christian denomination, with the Reformed theological tradition arguing it occurs after faith.
+Christian denominations that adhere to the liturgical kalendar, such as Catholicism, Lutheranism, Moravianism and Anglicanism, focus on repentance during the season of Lent, while emphasizing its importance in the life of the believer throughout the year.

 Origins

 In the Hebrew Bible, the term repentance comes from the Hebrew word group that means "turn away from".
 David Lambert believes that "It is in the writings of rabbinic Judaism and early Christianity that it attains the status of a technical term, a basic item of an emerging religious lexicon".

 In the New Testament, John the Baptist called for repentance during his speeches.
-Jesus also called for repentance when he proclaimed the Gospel for Salvation.
-It was a focal point in the preaching of Peter and Paul the Apostle.
+Jesus also called for repentance when he proclaimed the gospel for salvation.
+It was a focal point in the preaching of the apostles Peter and Paul.